-In October 2020, BIMM successfully enrolled cohorts across Music, Performing Arts and Film under BIMM Limited's TDAP.
+BIMM has now successfully enrolled cohorts across Music, Performing Arts and Film under BIMM Limited's TDAP.
+This is expected to provide greater flexibility over future curriculum changes.

-Management expect the future growth of the business to be driven by demand for these new courses as well as the UK demographic changes (number of 18-year-olds increases in the UK from 2020 onwards).
+Management expects the future growth of the business to be driven by demand for these new courses as well as the UK demographic changes (number of 18-year-olds increases in the UK from 2020 onwards).
 The impact of BREXIT on the business is not expected to be significant as EU nationals represent an immaterial proportion of the student population.